 I hope these ideas give you some inspiration for your future Kentucky Derby party.
 It’s not too late for an impromptu party or you can Pin these Kentucky Derby party ideas for next year.

 I can’t wait to have guests over for our Kentucky Derby party this year.
-It will be small, but I know it will be so much fun.
+It will be so fun to celebrate this iconic American event with friends.